Spritea/BoxMOTS/README.md

-# Overview
+# BoxMOTS
-This is the implementation of the BoxMOTS work.
+This is the official implementation for our weakly supervised MOTS work: [Towards High Quality Multi-Object Tracking and Segmentation without Mask Supervision](https://ieeexplore.ieee.org/abstract/document/10539628).
 This project includes four parts: main model, data association method, optical flow model, and shadow detection model.

+## Abstract
+Recently studies have shown the potential of weakly supervised multi-object tracking and segmentation, but the drawbacks of coarse pseudo mask label and limited utilization of temporal information remain to be unresolved.
+To address these issues, we present a framework that directly uses box label to supervise the segmentation network without resorting to pseudo mask label.
+In addition, we propose to fully exploit the temporal information from two perspectives.
+Firstly, we integrate optical flow-based pairwise consistency to ensure mask consistency across frames, thereby improving mask quality for segmentation.
+Secondly, we propose a temporally adjacent pair-based sampling strategy to adapt instance embedding learning for data association in tracking.
+We combine these techniques into an end-to-end deep model, named BoxMOTS, which requires only box annotation without mask supervision.
+Extensive experiments demonstrate that our model surpasses current state-of-the-art by a large margin, and produces promising results on KITTI MOTS and BDD100K MOTS.

 ## Main Model
 Main model generates detection, segmentation, and object embedding results.
 This part is contained in the [boxmots](boxmots) folder.
 Please go to the [README](boxmots/README.md) file under that folder for usage details.